 It’s important to say that we can’t take management decisions for you.
 Our advice is limited to professional medical opinions.

-Occupational health is an area of healthcare that specialises in the relationship between health and work, specifically the effects of work on health, and the effects of ill health or disability on capacity to work.
-To support those employees who may be unfortunate enough to be ill, an occupational health assessment can assess their “fitness to work”.
+To support those employees who may be unfortunate enough to be ill, an occupational health assessment can assess their fitness to work.

 If you’re concerned about an employee’s ability to do their job, or their mental health, it’s best to seek professional medical advice at the earliest opportunity.